 Most Common Types of Mesothelioma Radiation Therapy

 Possible side effects include tiredness, skin irritation and damage to healthy tissue.
+Ask your doctor about modern methods like IMRT and VMAT that aim radiation more precisely to spare healthy tissue.
 Working with your mesothelioma specialist can help you weigh the benefits and risks of radiation as part of your treatment plan.

 Immunotherapy helps your body’s immune system recognize and attack mesothelioma cells.
 It’s a first-line treatment for pleural mesothelioma and is often recommended for people who can’t have surgery.
 Doctors often use Opdivo (nivolumab) and Yervoy (ipilimumab) together, and Keytruda (pembrolizumab) can also be combined with chemo for some patients.

-Many people have seen meaningful responses with these mesothelioma drugs.
-Mesothelioma survivor Barbara Lapalla receives Keytruda three times a week.
-She credits it with saving her life.
-She shares with us, “I tell people today, I’m a walking miracle.
+These types of immunotherapy drugs are called checkpoint inhibitors.
+They take the brakes off your immune cells so they can attack cancer.
+Mesothelioma survivor Barbara Lapalla tells us she receives Keytruda 3 times per week and credits it with saving her life.
+She shares, “I tell people today, I’m a walking miracle.
 They don’t believe in miracles.
 Then they see me.”

 Dr. Andrea Wolf, thoracic surgeon and director of the New York Mesothelioma Program at Mount Sinai, has seen these results firsthand.
 She tells us, “I have personally witnessed the significant impact immunotherapy has had on improving survival for some patients with certain types of mesothelioma.”